 The New Harvest Seed Grant is a one-time disbursement of up to $5,000 USD in funding, for fixed projects lasting up to six months.
 This program has funded projects in cellular agriculture since 2017.
 The deliverables of any Seed Grant project must remain open and unpatented.
 Open licensing is encouraged.

 Applications for a New Harvest Seed Grant should include a short literature review, a description of the intended project, a description of outputs, a timeline, and budget.

-Seed grant application deadlines fall on September 15 and February 15 of each year.
-Applicants will be notified of their results 1 week after the submission deadline.
+Seed grant application deadlines fall on November 15 and April 15 of each year.

 Are you in your last year of graduate school, seeking funding for the completion of your dissertation on cellular agriculture-related research?